Archaeological Fieldwork at UTM (ANT318H5F)

-- Due to the closure of campus buildings because of COVID-19, the Department of Anthropology will cover the cost of the non-refundable ancillary fee of $35.00 CAD for all students who enroll in UTM Anthropology field school courses in 2020.
-To be clear, students do not have to pay this ancillary fee if they take a UTM field school course in 2020.
+- The non-refundable ancillary fee of $35.00 CAD for all students who enroll in UTM Anthropology field school courses in 2021 may apply.
 The ancillary fee covers the cost of minor field school supplies.
 All excavation equipment will be supplied.

 There is some personal equipment that you will need in order to participate (more details on these items will be provided to students enrolled in the course):

 A light rain poncho, or rain jacket and pants

 Water: You must bring at least one water bottle with you every day.

 - Students must have the approval of the UTM Anthropology Department before being enrolled in the course on ROSI/ACORN.
 Approval will be based on number of credits completed, area of concentration, academic standing, course background and/or previous courses.
 If you wish to request approval to enrol, you must submit the online field school application form during the application window (see Application and enrolment process, below).